 AUDIO: STARTING WITH THE ROCK ISLAND.
 Al Dodson discusses how he came to work for the railroad in the early 1950’s and the bankruptcy that led to his retirement a few years earlier than expected.

 AUDIO: UNION REPRESENTATIVE.
 For his final two decades of the Rock Island, Dodson served as the Little Rock union representative, looking out for the interests of employees at a time when the railroad was rapidly declining.

 AUDIO: CLEARING ACCIDENTS.
 For many years Dodson worked in Arkansas and Oklahoma cleaning up train wrecks, sometimes spending days, from sunrise to sunset, removing and cleaning up crash sites.

 AUDIO: BANKRUPTCY.
 Dodson discuses the slow death of the Rock Island, which everyone saw coming.
 The railroad stopped doing regular maintenance, with condition of the track and equipment quickly going downhill.

 AUDIO: NEW HOPPER CARS.
 Dodson discusses how the company rebranded everything with a new logo, calling it simply “The Rock”.
 He also talks about the railroad’s passenger service and what he feels the nation needs now.

 AUDIO: AFTERMATH AND MODERN RAILROADING: Dodson discusses the impact of the bankruptcy on Rock Island employees and looks at the modern state of the industry in America.

 Welcome to the online home and archive of Michael Hibblen.
-For nearly 30 years I've been working in broadcasting and news.
+For 30 years I've been working in broadcasting and news.
 Today I'm news director of NPR station KUAR in Little Rock, Arkansas.
 This site tells my story and random interests, including audio of some stories I've covered, photos, videos and PDF files of newspaper stories.